killercup/trpl-ebook/book/closures.md

 let plus_one_v3 = |x: i32|          x + 1  ;
 ```

-Small differences, but they’re similar in ways.
+Small differences, but they’re similar.

 # Closures and their environment